iomete/dbt-iomete/README.md

 dbt is the T in ELT.
 Organize, cleanse, denormalize, filter, rename, and pre-aggregate the raw data in your warehouse so that it's ready for analysis.

-## dbt-spark
+## dbt-iomete

-The `dbt-spark` package contains all of the code enabling dbt to work with Apache Spark and Databricks.
+The `dbt-iomete` package contains all of the code enabling dbt to work with Apache Spark and Databricks.
 For more information, consult [the docs](https://docs.getdbt.com/docs/profile-spark).

 ## Getting started

 - [Install dbt](https://docs.getdbt.com/docs/installation)
 - Read the [introduction](https://docs.getdbt.com/docs/introduction/) and [viewpoint](https://docs.getdbt.com/docs/about/viewpoint/)

-## Join the dbt Community

-- Be part of the conversation in the [dbt Community Slack](http://community.getdbt.com/)
-- Read more on the [dbt Community Discourse](https://discourse.getdbt.com)

 ## Reporting bugs and contributing code